AndreaFan123/javascript-note/README.md

 # Learning Note

-Here are some of the important topics regardling JavaScript.
+Here are some of the important topics regarding JavaScript and the notes that I tried to document for future reviewing.
 I will add more resources if any.

-## 資源
+## Resourses

 ### Content : En